 Unregistered tartans may link to one of the web's online design environments for similar information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 Pumpkin Spice Season

-Guess what time of year it is again, folks?
-Love it or hate it, this is the season of all things Pumpkin Spice, including the ubiquitous Pumpkin Spice Lattés from a well known coffee franchise!
-This Royal Pumpkin Spice tartan (designed by yours truly) was inspired by the young ladies at the San Jose School of Highland Dancing, who welcome this harbinger of fall with great glee.
-Based on Royal Stewart, this tartan is a whimsical nod to traditional colours and flavours of the season.
-Considered the Holy Grail of coffee drinks, the Pumpkin Spice Latté craze started in 2003, though this namesake spice combination's spicy origins go back to the 1950's when spice companies released combinations of cinnamon, ginger, nutmeg, and allspice for as an easy way to flavour a pumpkin pie.
-Today, you can get pumpkin spice ice cream, candy, yogurt, perfume, water, and personal products!
-If you were lucky enough to get a can of 2019's LIMITED EDITION PUMPKIN SPICE SPAM, you have the quintessential white elephant (or pumpkin spice elephant) gag gift for any Secret Santa games. 🎃☕
+Pumpkin, cinnamon, ginger, nutmeg, allspice ...
+Love it or hate it, this is the season of all things Pumpkin Spice, including the ubiquitous Pumpkin Spice Latté from a well known coffee franchise!
+Considered the Holy Grail of coffee drinks, the Pumpkin Spice Latté craze started in 2003, though this namesake spice combination's spicy origins go back to the 1950's when spice companies released combinations of traditional spices as an easy way to flavour a pumpkin pie or pumpkin bread.
+Inspired by the young ladies at the San Jose School of Highland Dancing, who welcome this harbinger of fall with great glee, this tartan is based on Royal Stewart and is a whimsical nod to the traditional colours and flavours of the harvest and Hallowe'en season.
+Today, if you are a fan, you can indulge in pumpkin spice ice cream, candy, yogurt, perfume, water, and even pumpkin spice personal products!
+And if you were lucky enough to get a can of 2019's LIMITED EDITION PUMPKIN SPICE SPAM, you have the perfect perennial gag gift for any Secret Santa games.
+Happy October! 🎃 ☕

 "I spilled my Pumpkin Spice Latté, and now a bunch of ants are making brunch plans and doing yoga."